cloe-lang/doc/guide/pattern-matching.md

 When you need to capture some values which can take any kinds of values in match expressions, wildcard patterns would help you.
-These patterns bind matched values to given names so that they can be used in the corresponding expressions.
+These patterns bind matched values to given names so that they can be used inside the corresponding expressions.

 ```cloe
 (match someString